mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	He whispered loudly from the opening, "Fanla, hand me a knife."

-	She was in the middle of passing daggers under the tent, but she came back to the hole and whispered, "Where have you been?
-Linyu spotted Lissa and Casra fleeing the tent.
-He's begging us to go after them."
+	She was in the middle of passing daggers under the tent, but she came back to the hole and whispered, "What have you been doing down there?
+Linyu has been going crazy on the listener."

-	*Why didn't I hear that?*
+	*Why didn't I hear hae?*

+	"What do you mean?"

+	"Thi saw some figures running from the tent and is certain one of them was Casra."

+	"Dammit."

+	"Well shouldn't you go after them?"

-	"It's Penyi.
+	"It's Penyi...
 Thi's fallen pretty badly.
 I need to make an incision."

 	She gasped and then darted to a corner of the tent where she picked up a dagger and a pouch.